-Oven Roasted Tomato Herb Soup with Fresh Tomatoes includes vegetables that are roasted in the oven and then blended into a smooth soup.
+Oven Roasted Garlic Tomato Soup starts with oven roasted vegetables that are then blended into a smooth and creamy roasted tomato soup.

-Tomato season is the perfect excuse to make this delicious Roasted Tomato and Herb Soup taking advantage of tomatoes at their peak flavor.
-If like me you are not a fan of hot soups on hot days, you'll be happy to know this soup freezes really well.
+Tomato season is the perfect excuse to make this delicious Roasted Tomato and Garlic Soup taking advantage of an abundance of tomatoes at their peak flavor.

 Jump to: